MorningLightMountain713/querierd/README.md

 NOTE: A C implementation with similar functionality is available from Daniel Lorch: [igmp-querier](https://github.com/dlorch/igmp-querier)

+## Debian package

+Check out the releases page for a pre-built Debian package.
+Aimed at ubuntu 20.04 and 22.04.
+Download the `.deb` and install with:

+    sudo apt install ./querierd-<version>.deb

 ## Easy install
 To simplify the installation a Makefile is provided with QuerierD.
 To